 Below is a table showing the cost of borrowing £100 from a payday lender compared to an overdraft facility:

 |Overdraft (Authorised)||Up to £30|

 It’s important to note that these are examples of borrowing costs, and could vary depending on your provider and the details of your application.

 What is an Overdraft?

 An overdraft is the amount you are allowed to go over your bank account limit.
 It can apply to both a current account and a credit card, and (when authorised) is agreed upon by the account provider and the account holder.

-Carrying on with this example, say if you go over the £3,000 credit limit, but have not arranged an overdraft with your provider, or go over the authorised overdraft amount, this is known as an unauthorised overdraft, which can come with some large fees.
-As shown in the table above, these can be considerably more expensive than a payday loan.
+Carrying on with this example, if you go over the £3,000 credit limit, and have an overdraft of £1,000, but continue to borrow, this will be using your ‘unauthorised overdraft,’ which can come with much higher fees.
+As per the table above, these can be considerably more expensive than a payday loan.